Bolahosny1/Network-project-on-Cisco-Packet-Tracer/README.md

 - **Access Control Lists (ACLs):** Restricting network traffic for security.
 - **Troubleshooting:** Using simulation to practice solving network issues.

-## Contributing

-Contributions and suggestions are welcome!
-If you have improvements or new scenarios, feel free to fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.

 ## Author

 Created by [Bolahosny1](https://github.com/Bolahosny1)

 ---

-**Note:** If you encounter any problems or need help understanding parts of the project, please open an issue in this repository.